Pranali611/Finacial-performance-Data/README.md

 Finance Report Dashboard
 Hello Everyone,
-I made this Finance Dashboard in Tableau with the Finance Excel Workbook provided by Microsoft on their Website.
+I made this Finance Dashboard in Tableau with the Finance Excel Workbook provided by Microsoft on their Website. (tableau public)
-Problem Statement
+**Problem Statement**
-● The goal of this Tableau  Dashboard Project is to analyse the financial performance of a company using the provided Microsoft Sample Data.
+● The goal of this Tableau  Dashboard Project is to analyze a company's financial performance using the provided Microsoft Sample Data.
 ● To create a visually appealing dashboard that provides an overview of the company's financial metrics enabling stakeholders to make informed business decisions.
 Sections in the Report
-Report has Multiple Section's from where you can manage the Data, Like :
+The report has Multiple Sections from where you can manage the Data, Like :
-● Report Data can be sliced by Current Ratio and Debt to Equity Ratio show Particular Data.
-● It has cards showing Total Units Sold, Total Gross Sale and Total Profit.
-● It has a Clustered Bar Chart with Year on X-Axis and Profit on Y-Axis showing Profit Quarterly.
+● Revenue and Expense Analysis.
+    ○ Revenue and Expenses Over Time: Line chart.
+    ○ Net Income Over Time: Area chart.
+●Financial Ratios:
+    ○ Profit Margin: Bar chart.
+    ○ Return on Assets: Line chart.
+    ○ Debt-to-Equity Ratio: Line chart.
+● Budget vs. Actual Performance:
+    ○ Budget vs. Actual Revenue: Dual-axis line chart.
+    ○ Budget vs. Actual Expenses: Dual-axis line chart.
+● Key Financial KPIs:
+    ○ Current Ratio: KPI card.
+    ○ Debt-to-Equity Ratio: KPI card.